 A lot of them boast a cute and traditional Dalmatian style.
 Private rooms start from around €30 per night.

-Where to eat in Zadar
+Best places to eat in Zadar

 Zadar has a flourishing culinary scene that will leave you spoilt for choice.
 You can find some of the freshest and highest quality seafood in the cosy Dalmatian restaurants.